 What sort of power will the F-150 Lightning make?

-Lightning, of course, is made of electricity, so the name certainly makes sense in an obvious way.
-But the Lightning name could be a great fit for the new EV even beyond that.
-Ford says it'll be more powerful than any F-150 in the present lineup, which will mean more than 450 horsepower.
+We won't know specific details until tonight, but Ford has said it'll be more powerful than any F-150 in the present lineup — which means more than 450 horsepower.
 The electric F-150 should also be quicker than other F-Series models, which should mean a sub-5.0-second 0-60 mph acceleration time.
 The primary driving difference between the electric F-150 and the standard model, besides emissions, should be how ludicrously quick the electric vehicle feels on the street.

 That said, as of now, the best testimony we have comes from President Biden, a noted car guy in addition to a watch enthusiast, who took a camouflaged prototype of the F-150 Lightning out for a spin on Tuesday.
 The president — who, in 2014, described his desire to drive the C7-generation Corvette Z06 as a reason not to run for president, saying, "You tach that sucker up to six grand and this comes out of the hole like a bullet, man" — told the media of Ford's electric pickup, "This sucker's quick."

 How much range will the F-150 Lightning have?

 Again, unclear for now.
 That said, most new electric vehicles worth their salt have to offer a range of at least 250-300 miles, so we'd expect the new electric Ford to pack at least that sort of capability.
 (That said, as many modern EVs pack multiple sizes of battery packs, the F-Series may give buyers the choice of saving money or adding range.)